angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ## Introduction

 All starts are hard, so we will try to explain all steps in detail, so that you can eventually come up with a fully deployed Angular app.
-During our journey we will get comfortable with `angular-cli-ghpages` and Github Actions, and see how they work togehter.
+During our journey we will get comfortable with `angular-cli-ghpages` and GitHub Actions, and see how they work together.
-We will create & setup tokens and Github Action YAML files, to deploy our Angular app directly to Github Pages, a free webhosting service from Github.
+We will create & setup tokens and GitHub Action YAML files, to deploy our Angular app directly to GitHub Pages, a free webhosting service from GitHub.

 ## 1. All parts explained

 ### 1.1.
-Git and Github Version Control
+Git and GitHub Version Control

 Version Control allows you to keep track of your work and helps you to easily recognize the changes you have made, whether it is program code, text, images or other data.
 It is also absolutely necessary if you want to work together efficiently in a team.
 [Git](https://git-scm.com/) is a free software for distributed version management and is currently the most popular solution.
-The leading platform around Git is Github, which belongs to Microsoft since the end of 2018.
+The leading platform around Git is GitHub, which belongs to Microsoft since the end of 2018.

 ### 1.2.
-Github Actions
+GitHub Actions

-[Github Actions](https://github.com/features/actions) is a solution for CI/CD pipelines (continuous integration and continuous delivery).
+[GitHub Actions](https://github.com/features/actions) is a solution for CI/CD pipelines (continuous integration and continuous delivery).
-With actions we can test, build and release our code and while staying in the Github ecosystem.
+With actions we can test, build and release our code and while staying in the GitHub ecosystem.
-Github has just recently launched this product to the market and is now directly competing with Travis CI, CircleCI or AppVeyor.
+GitHub has just recently launched this product to the market and is now directly competing with Travis CI, CircleCI or AppVeyor.
 In contrast to former CI/CD monsters it is common with all mentioned providers to express the individual steps in the form of a YAML file and to store this file as part of the source code in the repository.

 ### 1.3.
-Github Pages
+GitHub Pages

 You can use [GitHub Pages](https://pages.github.com/) to host a website directly from a GitHub repository.
 This website can either contain completely static content (i.e. pure HTML files and assets, but no scripts running on the server) or you can use Jekyll to convert Markdown files to static content.